angular/angular/aio/content/guide/ngmodule-faq.md

 Nor should any of its imported or re-exported modules have `providers`.

-Import the `SharedModule` in your _feature_ modules, both those loaded when the app starts and those you lazy load later.
+Import the `SharedModule` in your _feature_ modules, both those loaded when the application starts and those you lazy load later.

 ### Feature Modules

 Feature modules are modules you create around specific application business domains, user workflows, and utility collections.
-They support your app by containing a particular feature, such as routes, services, widgets, etc. To conceptualize what a feature module might be in your app, consider that if you would put the files related to a certain functionality, like a search, in one folder, that the contents of that folder would be a feature module that you might call
+They support your application by containing a particular feature, such as routes, services, widgets, etc. To conceptualize what a feature module might be in your app, consider that if you would put the files related to a certain functionality, like a search, in one folder, that the contents of that folder would be a feature module that you might call